-- Gut irritation (prevented by anti-ulcer medication for four weeks after treatment)
+- Gut irritation, which can be prevented by anti-ulcer medication for four weeks after treatment.

-- Liver inflammation (presenting a few weeks after treatment and requiring regular monitoring)
+- Liver inflammation might present a few weeks after treatment and require regular monitoring.

 - Gallbladder inflammation (cholecystitis)

-- As well as improving the quality of life, radioemobilization can extend the life of a patient with inoperable tumors from months to years
+- As well as improving the quality of life, radioembolization can extend the life of a patient with inoperable tumors from months to years

-- Compared with standard radiation therapy, radioemobilization presents fewer side effects and delivers a higher dose of radiation than external beam therapy
+- Compared with standard radiation therapy, radioembolization presents fewer side effects and delivers a higher dose of radiation than external beam therapy

 - No surgical incision is required to perform the procedure and any incisions made do not require sutures